 A good example of this is laid out in the diagram below.
 You can see that there are six distinct blocks on our diagram CAB A to CAB F, in CAB A sits a core switch and in each of the other cabs an access switch with a minimum of 2 x 10Gbps SFP+ ports plus access ports for client devices.
-Each of the blocks has a network cabinet and two twelve core OM4 fibres running to each.
+Each block has a network cabinet and two twelve-core OM4 fibres running to each.

-Each of the access switches is linked back to the core via two 10Gbps trunked ports effectively giving each switch an uplink bandwidth of 20Gbps.
+Each access switch is linked back to the core via two 10Gbps trunked ports, effectively giving each switch an uplink bandwidth of 20Gbps.

 It is sometimes easier to think of this as two separate fibre runs one going clockwise, the other going anti-clockwise.
 It is in effect a star topology achieved with a ring infrastructure.

 Fibre ring topology diagram

 In the event of one of the twelve core fibres breaking, traffic would continue to flow to all switches in the network due to the geographically diverse fibre routes, albeit traffic would be flowing at a reduced rate of 10Gbps per switch.